Hiren-K/ExonMutViz/README.md

 Wait, unfortunately 

-If through any unknown factor, still you get trouble in running the PapViz or you find any bug in output of it, please write me on hiren@umiacs.umd.edu, I will be very much happy to help you.
+If through any unknown factor, still you get trouble in running the PapViz or you find any bug in output of it, please write me on hirkarathia@gmail.com, I will be very much happy to help you.